sobcza11/VinV/README.md

 ---

 ## 🧭 Overview
-Value-in-Vogue (VinV) investigates whether long-horizon dividend durability is a reliable indicator of value-style leadership across shifting macro-economic regimes.
+**Value-in-Vogue (VinV)** investigates whether **long-horizon dividend durability** is a reliable indicator of value-style leadership across shifting macro-economic regimes.

-Originally informed by post-2021 market dynamics, VinV has been generalized into a broader, institution-grade research model positioned within the OracleChambers.
+Originally informed by post-2021 market dynamics, **VinV** has been generalized into a broader, institution-grade research model positioned within <i>the</i>_OracleChambers.
 It supports structured macro-state inference, factor drift tracking, and long-cycle analysis under combinations of:

 - slow or contracting growth
 - persistent inflation or cost pressures